Hermanye996/test_repo/README.md

 # Mini Pupper ROS 2

 Mini Pupper is an open source 12-DOF quadruped robot,supporting ROS 2 (Robot Operating System) designed for educational purposes, research and experimentation.
 With ROS 2, you can explore SLAM and Navigation functions with Mini Pupper.
 The controller of Mini Pupper's ROS packages is based on Stanford QuadrupedRobot project.
-This repository contains the ROS2 packages for Mini Pupper.
+This repository contains the ROS 2 packages for Mini Pupper.

 ## Features